Evidence Seized in Violation of the 4th Amendment Must be Suppressed.

 Criminal Defense Attorneys Who Will Fight to Protect Your Rights

 The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has vast and extensive experience fighting to get illegally seized evidence thrown out of court and charges dismissed.
+Our attorneys have filed and won countless Motions to Suppress Evidence due to illegal searches and seizures based on searches without a warrant.
 When you need a lawyer who is not afraid to win, call us, and we will take the time to talk with you, answer your questions, and address your concerns.
 We will find a way to help you.

 Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
 We will contact you promptly and find a way to help you.